Who we are

 Paul is an architect with particular expertise in the conservation aspects of projects involving historic buildings, a former assistant regional director for English Heritage (now Historic England), a local historian and a former Chairman of the Richmond Society.
 Paul continues to lead the Richmond Society’s highly successful annual summer season of heritage walks and has also introduced a programme of summer walks for the Richmond Local History Society.

-Robert Smith was appointed Vice-President at our 2024 annual general meeting, after chairing the Society for nine and a half years.
-He edits the Society’s website, manages its social media accounts and leads on its publications programme.
+Robert Smith was appointed Vice-President in 2024, after chairing the Society for nine and a half years.
+He was our web editor from 2012 to 2025 and is now the Society’s Publications Editor and Bookshop Manager.

 Robert has lived in Kew since 1993.
 His career has been in marketing and communications, including five years running the press department at The National Archives.